top of page

 The people were gathering, their hopeful, expectant faces forming a loose circle around her.

 Charlotte hesitated, her heart beginning to race.
 Her magic was not what it once had been.
-The truth was a secret that could never be revealed to so many.
+It was a secret that could not be revealed to so many.

 A few townsfolk stepped forward with awkward smiles.